SigMobileApps2017/FragmentDemo/README.md

 SIG Mobile Apps 2017 Session 6

 Points covered:
+- Use of WebView for displaying webpages in app itself
 - Basic usage of Fragments
 - Differences between Fragments and Activity and relations between them
 - Fragment and Activity cycle